antonpetkoff/identifier-suggestion/README.md

 - [ ] Dataset creation - organize project structure to make it more easily reproducible
   - [ ] Write scripts for downloading the source code repositories (with wget)
   - [ ] Write scripts for generating the datasets
+  - [ ] Add a way to download the preprocessed data for training (e.g. S3, Drive)

 - [*] Create data input pipeline with tf.data Dataset API
   - [*] Preprocess raw text sequences into padded number sequences (IO efficient)